IroAlexis/Lunion/lunion-play.md

 * Set up the Wine prefix
 ```
 $ WINEPREFIX=/path/to/prefix WINEARCH=win64 WINEDLLOVERRIDES="mscoree,mshtml=" WINEDEBUG=-all /path/to/wine/bin/wineboot -i

-# Need to wait for files to be written to disk (ext4)
 ```
+You need to wait wineserver is finish and files to be written to disk (ext4 limition please verif your config, by default it is 5s).

 * Install the application
 ```